jecorrea-cloud/fetch_points_app/README.md

 rails s
 ```

-## Usage
+## Use

-Once the server is up and running, you can test and check the application by running the Rails server and using a service like Postman to make requests.
+Once the server is up and running, you can test and check the application by running the Rails server and using a service like Postman to make the requests.

 ## Models